Harsh-3006/datmanFrontend/README.md

 ## How to Run the Project

 # 1️⃣ Clone the project and navigate into the directory
-git clone https://github.com/Harsh-3006/datmanFrontend.git && cd your-repo-name
+git clone https://github.com/Harsh-3006/datmanFrontend.git && cd datmanFrontend

 # 2️⃣ Install dependencies
 npm install